-The valuation interest rate is based on a risk-free yield curve calculated based on the methodology implemented by EIOPA.
-This is applied to construct zero coupon base rates from the underlying swap rates plus a credit risk adjustment.
-The Company uses a continuously compounding version of this rate.
+The yield curve used in the calculation of the TPs follows the methodology used by the PRA in their production of the technical information.
+The methodology applied is to construct zero coupon base rates from the underlying swap rates.
+The company use a continuously compounding version of this rate.